-Membership: Six faculty (one elected from each College and one elected from the Library), and the faculty representative to the NCAA.
-Two students.
-Ex Officio: Athletic Director, Financial Aid Office representative, Admissions Office representative, Executive Vice President.
+Membership: Six to seven faculty (one elected from each College and one elected from the Library); the faculty representative to the NCAA; two students; and Ex Officio: Athletic Director, Financial Aid Office representative, Admissions Office representative, and executive vice President.

-Purpose: This committee considers all phases of the intercollegiate athletic program at the university and makes reports and recommendations to the faculty and the administration.
+Purpose: This committee considers all phases of the intercollegiate athletic program at the University and submits reports and recommendations to the faculty and the administration.
 The Athletic Director and all coaches are excluded from any elected or appointed position on this committee.
 (Revised September 2002)